onurgoker/productSync/README.md

+# Product App
+This project demonstrates how to use XML files with latest versions of laravel framework.

+## Developer Notes
+Contributors: Onur GÖKER
+Contact: info[at]onurgoker.com

 ## Requirements
 - Composer is required to initialize the application.
 You need to clone the repository and execute the following command in the root directory of the application: